-As you look ahead to year 2020, it is important to look back at how well you have done in your quest to attain financial freedom and to grow your wealth.
+As you look ahead to achieving financial fitness, it is important to look back at how well you have done in your quest to attain financial freedom and to grow your wealth.
 This article will discuss some mistakes often made by people which hinder their desire to attain financial independence.

 Let me start by emphasising the need for YOU to ‘take ACTION’.
 If you acquire financial knowledge and do nothing with it, your desire to be in control of your finances will be just a dream.
 Merriam Webster Dictionary defines taking action as ‘to do something: to act in order to get a particular result.’
 Oxford Dictionary defines it as ‘to do something official or concerted to achieve an aim or deal with a problem.’